-If a Faculty Review Board is consulted, the session shall be conducted informally by the Vice President of Curriculum.
-Evidence may be submitted to the Board by the student and/or appropriate faculty member(s).
-Neither the student nor the faculty member(s) may be represented by counsel before the Faculty Review Board.
+If the Academic Affairs Committee is consulted, the session shall be conducted informally by the Vice President of Curriculum.
+Evidence may be submitted to the committee by the student and/or appropriate faculty member(s).
+Neither the student nor the faculty member(s) may be represented by counsel before the Academic Affairs Committee.